atabaris0821/Snake-Game/README.md

   *time
 if you have jupyter notebook in your computer you can run the file ends with ".ipynb"
 else you should run the file ends with ".py"
+And you should put the "a.txt" file with the same folder as '.ipynb/ipy' file.